iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Gradient via Forward Backwards Envelope.md

 **Remarks**

-Please observe that it is implied that $\beta$, will be larger than the Lipschitz constant for the gradient of $l(x)$.
+Please observe that it is implied that $\beta$, will be larger than the Lipschitz constant for the gradient of $g(x)$, let's say it's $L$.
 Please recall the property of this particular type of smoothness.
 Additionally, the upper bounding function is a strongly convex function.

 **Define: The Proximal Operator and Moreau Envelope**